A Twisted Truth

 Product Design and Placement

 Mesh materials are soft, but the edges of the netting can poke through tissue when erosion occurs.
 As the material moves through the body, it can become a dangerously exposed irritant.
-Some mesh implants are designed to act as a permanent fix, which means the material becomes a part of the body.
+Some mesh implants were designed to act as a permanent fix, which means the material becomes a part of the body.

 There are multiple placement techniques and locations for vaginal mesh, including inside the anterior vaginal wall, posterior vaginal wall or attached to the top of the vagina.
-Doctors can utilize surgical techniques to place mesh in the abdomen, but it’s easier to insert the device into the vagina.
+Doctors utilized surgical techniques to place mesh in the abdomen, but it's easier to insert the device into the vagina.
 One study, republished in the U.S. National Library of Medicine, reported incidences of bowel, bladder, and blood vessel perforation during insertion.